 Mainly, it is vital to learn the various types of crypto charts that traders make use of before setting eyes on chart analysis:

 - Line Chart: This is the most basic type of chart.
 In a line chart, the closing prices for a stock or series are connected over time.
-While a line chart provides an instant impression of the basic trend in a price, it does not, however, portray detailed information such as intraday price movements.
+While a line chart provides an instant impression of the basic trend in a price, it does not portray detailed information such as intraday price movements.

 - Bar Chart: The bar chart is more informative as it displays the opening and closing high and low prices in a period.
 Each vertical line shows a range of prices, while horizontal lines specify the opening and closing prices.